azutoolkit/cql/docs/guides/configuration.md

   config = CQL.config

-  raise "DATABASE_URL required in production" if config.database_url.empty? raise "Pool size too small for production" if config.pool_size < 10 raise "Performance monitoring should be disabled in production" if config.enable_performance_monitoring? end
+  raise "DATABASE_URL required in production" if config.database_url.empty? raise "Pool size too small for production" if config.connection_pool.size < 10 raise "Performance monitoring should be disabled in production" if config.enable_performance_monitoring? end